 Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

-Chapter 14 Gita 14 (Gunatrayavibhaga): Sattva, Rajas and Tamas are the Gunas arising from Prakriti (Gandhi)
+Chapter 14 of the Bhagavad Gita 14 (Gunatrayavibhaga): Sattva, Rajas and Tamas are the Gunas arising from Prakriti (Gandhi)

 Courses: Bhagavad Gita - Jnana Yoga